HOPPING UP AN XL1200 SPORTSTER

 be very hard to even measure it.

-if you're looking at the change in displacement alone.
+if you're looking at the peak power alone.
 Take a look at this chart for example:

-This is an EFI 1200 and the only change between the two pulls is the 1250 kit, and the bike was tuned up for each.
-Both used flat top pistons.
-Basically, the motor made about 5-7% more power over most of the rpm range, except
+This is an EFI 1200 and the only change between the three pulls is the displacement as indicated, and the bike was tuned up for each.
+All three motor sizes used flat top pistons.

-progressively more expensive as you move up the scale.
-When you reach the point where 5-7% more power for the price of a 1250 kit represents the cheapest power you can buy, that's the point where it makes sense.
+Now the 1275 kit represents the cheapest power you can buy, that's the point where it makes sense.

-- If you get a 1250 kit, get the right cylinders.
+- If you get a 1250 or 1275 kit, get the right cylinders.
 There are basically two cylinder styles:

 As you can see, there's a pretty dramatic difference in the fin sizes between an 86-03 and an 04+ cylinder.
 This affects both appearance and cooling performance.
 While small fin cylinders can be made to fit onto